PrestaShopCorp/oauth2-prestashop/README.md

 [//]: # (```)

-Project is not yet published on Packagist, but you can still configure à repository in your composer.json:
+Project is not yet published on Packagist, but you can still configure a repository in your composer.json:

 ```json
 "repositories": [